agheeraert/pmdlearn/README.md

 ```

 ### Tutorial
-In the notebook folder, there is a step by step notebook to reproduce the DPCN and CPCN analyzes
+In the notebook folder, there is a step by step notebook to reproduce the DPCN and CPCN analyzes for IGPS in Gheeraert, Aria, et al. "Exploring allosteric pathways of a v-type enzyme with dynamical perturbation networks." ***J. Phys.
+Chem.
+B.*** 123.16 (2019): 3452-3461.